factorhouse/slipway/README.md

 #### :slipway.server/error-handler

-Provide a concrete `org.eclipse.jetty.server.handler.ErrorHandler` to manage Jetty-level errors (not to be confused with ring / application level errors which will be handled separately within your application.
+Provide a concrete `org.eclipse.jetty.server.handler.ErrorHandler` to manage Jetty-level errors (not to be confused with ring / application level errors which will be handled separately within your application).

 Slipway provides a utility namespace for general-purpose ErrorHandler creation and error logging: